TPG NBN Review: Fast and Cheap

 TPG is the second biggest internet provider in Australia after Telstra, with over two million customers across all its different plans and services.
 TPG NBN plans are popular due to their low starting prices and no added extras.

-If you value cheap entry points and decent download speeds for your money, then TPG NBN is the one for you.
+If you value cheap entry points and decent download speeds for your money, then TPG NBN is a good choice.
+Just don’t expect gold-standard customer service or any additional perks and features (like bundle discounts or perks).

 Is TPG NBN fast?

 Like any other telco that has NBN plans, TPG doesn’t promise that you’ll always get the maximum advertised speed from your NBN service.
-On its website, TPG says that you can expect a basic, typical evening speed of 11Mbps for its NBN12 plans, nearly 43Mbps for its NBN50 plans, and just over 78Mbps on its NBN100 plans.
-These numbers are good for its cheaper two plan tiers, but other NBN providers such as Aussie Broadband are faster on NBN100.
+On its website, TPG says that you can expect a basic, typical evening speed of 11.1Mbps for its NBN 12 plans, 43.7Mbps for its NBN 50 plans, and just over 78Mbps on its NBN 100 plans.
+These numbers are good for its cheaper two plan tiers, but other NBN providers such as Aussie Broadband are faster on NBN 100.

-Our pick of plans if you want the best mix of speed for dollar value would be TPG’s NBN50 plan.
+Our pick of plans if you want the best mix of speed for dollar value would be TPG’s NBN 50 plan but if you really want to take advantage of TPG’s speeds, you will want to have a gander at its NBN 100 plan.

 What internet speeds can I expect on TPG NBN?

-The slowest TPG speed option is NBN12, which TPG says you can expect an average of 10Mbps speeds from during busy periods.
-You might find your TPG NBN slow if you’re sharing a connection this speed with more than a couple of people in your household; any household with more than two people might want to consider NBN50 as a minimum.
+The slowest TPG speed option is NBN 12, which TPG says you can expect an average of 10Mbps speeds from during busy periods.
+You might find your TPG NBN slow if you’re sharing a connection this speed with more than a couple of people in your household; any household with more than two people might want to consider NBN 50 as a minimum.
+Otherwise, we’ve got more tips on how to speed up your internet connection if you’re not getting what was promised.

 TPG offers both unlimited and data-capped plans on the NBN, which means it can offer some very cheap prices with the caveat that you might use up all your included data usage.